paralax/ColossalOpera/hard/static_http_server.md

 - Your server should handle static content only (e.g. static HTML pages or images).
 - Your server should support a document root which contains pages (and paths) served by the web server.
 - Your server should correctly serve content it finds and can read, and yield the appropriate errors when it can't: 500 for a server error, 404 for a resource not found, and 403 for permission denied (e.g. exists but it can't read it).
+- For it to display properly in a browser, you'll need to set the correct content type header in the response.
+- You'll have to test this in a browser and verify it works as expected: content displays right (e.g. HTML as HTML, text as text, images as images), errors get handled properly, etc.

 A basic, bare bones HTTP/1.0 request looks like this;